Theatre Studies

 • Submit your UBC Graduate and Postdoctoral Studies application

-• A copy of official transcripts from all post-secondary institutions attended and are currently enrolled in.
+• A copy of official transcripts (and other registration records) from all post-secondary institutions attended and are currently enrolled in.
 If your transcripts are in a language other than English you must also provide a certified translation

-• A statement of purpose (500 words) that details:
+• A statement of purpose (1–2 pages) that details:

 • Your proposed area of study and its potential contribution to the wider field in which it is situated

-• A recent writing sample that demonstrates the quality of your thinking and writing
+• A recent academic writing sample that demonstrates the quality of your thinking and writing

 • Three letters of recommendation via UBC’s eReference system